|

 Required: false

-is not a relative path (aka, does not start with '.'
+When entry is not a relative path (aka, does not start with '.'), then entry is given the './' prefix.

 Examples